astro-informatics/s2scat/docs/index.rst

     :align: right
     :width: 200

 Scattering covariances, or scattering spectra, were previously introduced for 1D signals by `Morel et al (2023) <https://arxiv.org/abs/2204.10177>`_ and for planar 2D signals by `Cheng et al (2023) <https://arxiv.org/abs/2306.17210>`_.
 The scattering transform is defined by repeated application of directional wavelet transforms followed by a machine learning inspired non-linearity, typically the modulus operator.
 The wavelet transform :math:`W^{\lambda}` within each layer has an associated scale :math:`j` and direction $n$, which we group into a single label :math:`\lambda`.
-Scattering covariances :math:`S` are computed from the coefficients of a two-layer scattering transform :math:`\mathcal{S}` and are defined as
+Scattering covariances :math:`S` are computed from the coefficients of a two-layer scattering transform and are defined as

 .. math::